 This post contains an affiliate link.

 I watched Heaven Is for Real, the movie adaptation of the book by the same name.
+If you want to know more about what I thought of the book, check out my book review.
 It’s the story of Colton Burpo’s visit to heaven while he was on the operating table for a ruptured appendix.
 This young boy was not expected to survive because toxins had been pumping into his body for five days, but he miraculously pulled through.

 The movie adaptation diverged from the book in a few places.
 The beginning symptoms of Colton’s illness and subsequent doctor visit are simplified so that you don’t get the same sense of seriousness that you do in the book.
 I thought that part should have been truer to the book.